thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 #### grape vine chemistry {-}

-This second option is to work with a dataset describing metabolomics data (i.e. abundances of > 100 different biochemicals) from 5 different wine grape varieties.
-If you choose this option, your task is to discover a biomarker for Chardonnay and a biomarker for Cabernet Sauvignon.
+For this set of quesions, work with a dataset describing metabolomics data (i.e. abundances of > 100 different biochemicals) from 5 different wine grape varieties.
+Your task is to discover a biomarker for Chardonnay and a biomarker for Cabernet Sauvignon.
 This means that you will need to identify two metabolites, each of which are associated with one of those two grape varieties.
 To do this you should complete the following:

 1. Run a PCA analysis on `wine_grape_data` (i.e. `runMatrixAnalysis()` with `analysis = "pca"`)
 2. Plot the results of the analysis to determine which principal component (i.e. dimension) separates the Chardonnay samples from the other varieties and the Cabernet Sauvignon samples from the other varieties.